 If you only print occasionally, then it wouldn't make much sense to spend a fortune on a fully decked out printer.
 Fortunately, there are pretty good options that you can get for under $100.
 They may not have advanced features like duplex scanning or a supertank ink system, but they'll get the job done and you can save some money too.
-Our list is short for now, but we'll add more as we review more printers in this price range.

-We've tested over 35 printers and below are our recommendations for the best printers under $100 you can buy.
+We've tested over 55 printers and below are our recommendations for the best printers under $100 you can buy.
 You can also check out our recommendations for the best photo printers, the best all-in-one printers, and the best home printers.

 Our recommendations above are what we think are currently the best printers under $100 for most people.
 We factor in the price, feedback from our visitors, and availability.

 If you would like to do the work of choosing yourself, here's the list of all our printer reviews.
 Be careful not to get too caught up in the details.
 While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.